SpinningWing Logo

 Vibration is a potent enemy of helicopters.
 It is more than an annoyance to pilots and passengers.
 Vibration causes real fatigue that can limit flight times.
 It also ages all the parts on a helicopter, shrinking their lifetime and increasing maintenance costs.
 Excess vibration can cause a lethal crash by breaking critical components in flight.
 Designers must carefully limit vibration.

 The largest source of vibration occurs at the frequency \(Nf\), where \(N\) is the number of blades and \(f\) is the frequency of the main rotor (its rotational speed).
 Given a similar rotor speed, this means a 4-bladed rotor’s vibration is twice the frequency of a 2-bladed rotor.
 Ill affects of vibration vary with amplitude and frequency.
-For more information on how vibration affects humans read this.
+For more information on vibration and how it affects humans see our article: Helicopter vibrations.

 Larger blade counts are less desirable structurally.
 As mentioned before, the chord length is inversely proportional to the blade count.
 With twice as many blades, the chord length of each will be half.
 Each blade will be required to carry half as much load, but the structural stiffness will be less than half (all else equal).
 This is because the stiffness varies with the square of the chord.
 Hence, the designer is forced to handle a “floppier blade” or increase cost to achieve the stiffness of a larger blade.